-The Local Government Act 2002 (LGA 2002) sets out the general powers of local government, its purpose and operating principles and details the personal liability of members.
+The Local Government Act 2002 (LGA 2002) sets out the general powers of local government, its purpose and operating principles, and details the personal liability of members.

-Although having qualified privilege, elected members can be held personally accountable for losses incurred by a local authority where, following a report from the Auditor General under s44 LGA 2002, it is found that one of the following applies:
+Although having qualified privilege, Community Board members can be held personally accountable for losses incurred by the Council or Community Board where, following a report from the Auditor General under s44 LGA 2002, it is found that one of the following applies:

-- a) Money belonging to, or administered by, the Council has been unlawfully expended; or - b) An asset has been unlawfully sold or otherwise disposed of by the Council; or - c) A liability has been unlawfully incurred by the Council; or - d) The Council has intentionally or negligently failed to enforce the collection of money it is lawfully entitled to receive.
+- Money belonging to, or administered by, the Council has been unlawfully expended; or - An asset has been unlawfully sold or otherwise disposed of by the Council/Community Board; or - A liability has been unlawfully incurred by the Council/Community Board; or - The Council/Community Board has intentionally or negligently failed to enforce the collection of money it is lawfully entitled to receive.

-Under s46 LGA 2002, members will not be personally liable where they can prove that the act or failure to act resulting in the loss occurred as a result of one of the following:
+Board members will not be personally liable where they can prove that the act or failure to act resulting in the loss occurred as a result of one of the following:

-- a) Without the member's knowledge; - b) With the member's knowledge but against the member's protest made at or before the time when the loss occurred; - c) Contrary to the manner in which the member voted on the issue; and - d) In circumstances where, although being a party to the act or failure to act, the member acted in good faith and relied on reports, statements, financial data, or other information from professional or expert advisers, namely staff or external experts on the matters.
+- Without the member's knowledge; - With the member's knowledge but against the member's protest made at or before the time when the loss occurred;

+- Contrary to the manner in which the member voted on the issue; and - In circumstances where, although being a party to the act or failure to act, the member acted in good faith and relied on reports, statements, financial data, or other information from professional or expert advisers, namely staff or external experts on the matters.

-In certain situations, members may also be responsible for paying the costs of proceedings (s47 LGA 2002).
+In certain situations Board members will also be responsible for paying the costs of proceedings (s47 LGA 2002).

-Appendix D: Self-Assessment Template
+Appendix C: Self-Assessment Template

-Please rate how you view the collective performance of the governing body in the following areas:
+Please rate how you view the performance of community board members collectively (acting as the Community Board) in the following areas:

-A rating of 1 indicates an excellent level of performance through to a rating of 4 indicating that the collective performance of elected members could improve significantly.
+A rating of 1 indicates an excellent level of performance - through to a rating of 4 indicating that the collective performance of elected members could improve significantly.

-A. We act together as a team to deliver value to the people of Whakatāne District. ct.
-1 2 3 4 (please circle) В. We are effective in being part of a coordinated approach to promote the Whakatāne District 1 2 3 4 (please circle) C. We have effective working relationships with key stakeholder groups.
-1 2 3 4 (please circle) D. We have an effective working relationship with Council staff through members' interactions wi the Chief Executive.
+A. We act together as a team to deliver value to the people of our community board area.
+1 2 3 4 (please circle) В. We are effective in being part of a coordinated approach to promote the community board area.
+1 2 3 4 (please circle) C. We have effective working relationships with key stakeholder groups.
+1 2 3 4 (please circle) D. We have an effective working relationship with Council staff.
 1 2 3 4 (please circle) E. We engage effectively with the community on issues of importance to them.
-1 2 3 4 (please circle) F. We are well prepared and well equipped to make informed decisions in our capacity as electer representatives.
-1 2 3 4 (please circle) G. We participate appropriately in debates and act collectively in the best interests of the Whakatāne District.
+1 2 3 4 (please circle) F. We are well prepared and well equipped to make informed decisions in our capacity as elected representatives.
 1 2 3 4 (please circle)

-H. Council decisions are made in an open and transparent fashion.
-1 2 3 4 (please circle) I. We treat each other with mutual respect and demonstrate tolerance to different points of view order to arrive at the best decisions for the Whakatāne District as a whole.
-1 2 3 4 (please circle) J. We have a clear sense of direction and understanding.
-1 2 3 4 (please circle)
+G. We participate appropriately in debates and act collectively in the best interests of the Community Board area.
+1 2 3 4 (please circle) Н. Community Board decisions are made in an open and transparent fashion.
+1 2 3 4 (please circle) I. We treat each other with mutual respect and demonstrate tolerance to different points of view i order to arrive at the best decisions for the region as a whole.
+1 2 3 4 (please circle) J. We have a clear sense of direction and understanding 1 2 3 4 (please circle)